Skip to content

 Flag Description

---file,-f <path to Dockerfile> Used to override the default Dockerfile location (which is $PWD)
+--file,-f <path to Dockerfile> Used to override the default Dockerfile location (which is $PWD), or - to read from `stdin

 --no-login Disables login to docker registry (good for local testing)